 - treating the Artist in Residence as one of the team, with full staff privileges, including access to the repositories was key to the success of the project.
 This trusted relationship was described by an artist who participated in a tour of the Record Office as ‘a marriage made in heaven’

 - tncluding every member of the staff in all the stages of the project, from the layout of the public areas to the tiles in the toilets, meant everyone felt a sense of ownership and pride in the building.
 This was an excellent way to build one team from two

 - while working with an Artist in Residence staff developed the confidence to challenge some of the corporate guidelines within which they normally work, for example, by developing a new approach to notices and posters

 - due to the timescales, there was limited opportunity to involve the local community with the project on this occasion although this will be redressed during a future project

 Developing the work in the future

-- With established links with Arts team within the County Council and the local artistic community, the Record Office intend to continue to run events based on art and to encourage more artists to use the Record Office as inspiration for their creative work
+- with established links with Arts teams within the County Council and the local artistic community, the Record Office intend to continue to run events based on art and to encourage more artists to use the Record Office as inspiration for their creative work